ph0rque/SnapAMeal/README.md

 - **Circuit Breaker Protection**: Automatic failure detection and graceful degradation
 - **Emergency Rollback**: One-command rollback procedures for critical issues

+## 🤖 RAG-Enhanced Food & Nutrition Recognition

+The system uses a multi-stage, AI-driven pipeline that combines **Computer Vision**, **Retrieval-Augmented Generation (RAG)**, and **generative AI** to provide accurate and context-aware results.

+Here is the step-by-step process:

+1.  **Initial Image Analysis (OpenAI Vision):**
+    *   When a user uploads a photo, it's first sent to the **OpenAI Vision API**.
+    *   The primary goal is to perform two tasks:
+        1.  **Food Presence Check**: Determine if the image actually contains food (`contains_food: true/false`).
+This prevents non-food items from being analyzed.
+        2.  **Initial Item Identification**: Identify all visible food items in the image (e.g., "a bowl of oatmeal, a banana, and a glass of orange juice").

+2.  **RAG-Powered Nutrition Retrieval (Vector Search):**
+    *   For each food item identified by the Vision API, the system queries a specialized **Pinecone vector database**.
+This database has been pre-indexed with comprehensive nutritional information from sources like the **USDA FoodData Central**.
+    *   The query finds the most nutritionally relevant matches for each food item (e.g., "oatmeal" retrieves data for "rolled oats, cooked").
+This is the "Retrieval" part of RAG.

+3.  **Contextual Nutrition Summarization (Generative AI):**
+    *   The retrieved nutritional data from the vector search is combined with the initial list of food items.
+    *   This combined information is then passed back to a generative AI model (like GPT-4).
+    *   The model uses this rich context to perform the "Augmented Generation" part of RAG:
+        *   **Estimate Weights**: It calculates a reasonable estimated weight for each food item based on visual cues.
+        *   **Calculate Nutrition**: It computes the total nutritional information (calories, protein, fat, carbs) for the entire meal based on the retrieved data and estimated weights.
+        *   **Generate Structured Output**: It formats everything into a clean, structured `MealRecognitionResult` object, ready for the app's UI.

+This RAG-enhanced process is superior to a simple AI call because it grounds the AI's analysis in a reliable, external knowledge base (the USDA nutrition data in Pinecone).
+This ensures the nutritional values are not just "hallucinated" by the AI but are based on factual, retrieved data, leading to much higher accuracy.

 ## 🏥 Health & Wellness Features

 ### 🤖 AI-Powered Health Coach